<< Back || [[ Home ]]

 07 Mar, 2023

 I read a lot of tech history.
-Just this year I’ve wrapped up the founding of Compaq, microcomputers in 80’s Britain and am about through a very thorough history of Commodore.
+Just this year I’ve wrapped up the founding of Compaq, microcomputers in 80’s Britain and am about done reading a very thorough history of Commodore (pre-Amiga, that’s book number 2 😉).

 It probably sounds crazy to the unimaginative mind but I often get quite jealous, not so much nostalgic, of those who were able to experience the heydey of the microcomputer boom.
 Not because of any future riches (most companies went bust or were gobbled up on the cheap) but the fact that these computers (either assembled from a kit, pre-built or built from scratch) were a foundation, not a pre-packaged experience.
 The word “Liberating” comes to mind.